felipethome/react-inline-transition-group/README.md

 # React Inline Transition Group

-Helps to control transitions defined using inline styles.
-Build upon [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html), the aim is to supply a component similar to ReactCSSTransitionGroup, but that instead of working with CSS classes work with inline styles.
-This approach brings some advantages like:
+This component helps you to control transitions defined using inline styles.
+Built with [ReactTransitionHooks](https://github.com/felipethome/react-transition-hooks), the goal is to supply a better alternative to [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html).

+## Advantages

 * You don't need to decouple your styles from the component.
 * You don't need to supply timeout properties as in ReactCSSTransitionGroup because the component can infer them based on the style object you pass to it.
 * You have callbacks to control the start and end of your transitions for each child.
+* ReactCSSTransitionGroup uses timeouts to control the animations which means some situations can break its behavior, like having slow frame rates (slower than 60fps).
+* ReactCSSTransitionGroup uses ReactTransitionGroup which means you can not interrupt animations.

-# Demo
+## Live Demo

 Check out the [demo](http://felipethome.github.io/react-inline-transition-group/demo/index.html).

-# How to install
+## How to install

     npm install react-inline-transition-group

-Don't forget that you must have ReactTransitionGroup installed too.
-If you don't have it installed yet:

-    npm install react-addons-transition-group

-# How to use
+## How to use

 Import the component to your project and then wrap the nodes you want to control the transition with it.
 Example: